 - Ask the patient to look towards you.
 This will be the direction in which the person is turning.

 - Move the patient to the center of the bed so the person is not at risk of rolling out of the bed.
 Make sure the rail is up on the side you are turning the person toward.

 - The patient's bottom arm should be stretched towards you.
 Place the person's top arm across the chest.

 - Cross the patient's upper ankle over the bottom ankle.

-If you are turning the patient onto their stomach, make sure their bottom hand is above their head before turning the patient.
+If you are turning the patient onto the stomach, make sure the person's bottom hand is above the head first.

 You may need to repeat steps 3 and 4 until the patient is in the right position.

 Smith-Temple J, Johnson JY, eds.
 Nurses' Guide to Clinical Procedures.
 5th ed.
-Philadelphia, Pa: Lippincott Williams & Wilkins; 2016:chap 9.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2006:chap 9.